AlexMGitHub/TheWholeEnchilada/README.md

 <div>Icons made by <a href="" title="Icongeek26">Icongeek26</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

-### User
-user_loader has to hit database on every pageview, find stackoverflow link secret key for flask-login need to run integration tests as root

 ### Multi-stage Docker Files
 Use multi-stage docker file approach for creating development/production builds